pouchdb/pouchdb-express-router/README.md

-**pouchdb-express-router** is an expressjs routing module that provides the minimal API to allow PouchDB instance to replicate over HTTP, it is designed to be mounted into expressjs web application to prove the an endpoint for PouchDB applications to sync with.
+**pouchdb-express-router** is an expressjs routing module that provides the minimal API to allow PouchDB instance to replicate over HTTP, it is designed to be mounted into expressjs web application to provide an endpoint for PouchDB applications to sync with.

 The code is primarily forked from [https://github.com/pouchdb/express-pouchdb](https://github.com/pouchdb/express-pouchdb) to help users provide a minimal install.